 The rocket must be presented to the Certifying Authority for inspection.
 If the rocket cannot be recovered, but can be inspected in place (power lines, tree, etc...) this is acceptable.
 The Certifying Authority shall inspect the rocket for excessive damage.
 Excessive damage shall be considered damage to the point that if the flyer were handed another motor, the rocket could not be put on the pad and flown again safely.
 Damage caused by wind dragging will not cause a disqualification.

 Any of the following will result in non-certification for a certification flight:

 - No recovery system deployment or tangled recovery system deployment

 - Rocket drifting outside the specified launch range

 - Components coming down not attached to the recovery system.

 - Any other violation of TRA safety code associated with this particular flight.

-- Any other legitimate reason the certifying member deems merits non-certification.
+- Any other legitimate reason the Certifying Authority deems merits non-certification.